 Deutsche Telekom 5G network goes live in 5 German cities

-Deutsche Telekom said on Thursday its 5G mobile network had gone live in five German cities: Berlin, Cologne, Munich, Bonn, and Darmstadt
+Deutsche Telekom stated on Thursday its 5G mobile network had actually gone live in 5 German cities: Berlin, Cologne, Munich, Bonn, and Darmstadt.

-The German market leader paid 2.2 billion euros ($2.5 billion) for 5G spectrum at a recent auction and the regulator has just unlocked access to the 3.6 Gigahertz band that will power its initial 5G offering.
+The German market leader paid 2.2 billion euros ($ 2.5 billion) for 5G spectrum at a current public auction and the regulator has actually simply opened accessibility to the 3.6 Gigahertz band that empower its initial 5G offering.

-A total of 129 antennas across the country are now transmitting ‘genuine’ 5G with a bandwidth in excess of 1GB/s.
+An overall of 129 antennas throughout the nation are now transferring 'genuine' 5G with a bandwidth in excess of 1GB/s.

-66 antennae clustered in Berlin’s Mitte district form what Deutsche Telekom is calling “the largest continuous 5G coverage area in Germany”.
+66 antennae gathered in Berlin's Mitte district type what Deutsche Telekom is calling "the largest constant 5G coverage area in Germany".

-Further cities are set to be added over the remainder of 2019.
-Hamburg and Leipzig are the next two cities in Deutsche Telekom’s 5G rollout plans, with more than 300 antennas set to be installed across Germany by the year’s end.
+Further cities are set to be included over the remainder of 2019.
+Hamburg and Leipzig are the following two cities in Deutsche Telekom's 5G rollout strategies, with more than 300 antennas set to be deployed across Germany by the year's end.

-Deutsche Telekom is marketing the Samsung Galaxy 5G and Galaxy Note 10+ 5G for early adopters, as well as the Huawei Mate 20X 5G and for home internet the HTC 5G Hub.
+Deutsche Telekom is marketing the Samsung Galaxy 5G and also Galaxy Note 10+ 5G for very early adopters, as well as the Huawei Mate 20X 5G as well as for residence net the HTC 5G Hub.